-The CT{10} requirements also influence tank size.
-An inefficient tank with a normalized T{10} of 0.1 requires a tank 7 times the size of a normalized T{10} of 0.7 if the same concentration is assumed.
+The $CT{10}$ requirements also influence tank size.
+An inefficient tank with a normalized $T{10}$ of 0.1 requires a tank 7 times the size of a normalized $T{10}$ of 0.7 if the same concentration is assumed.
 Therefore, it can be stated that for the same level of disinfection, tank size can be related to tank efficiency.
 Tank efficiency can in turn be related to the number of baffles (and placement) in the chlorine contact tank.
+Other factors that contribute to tank system size are temperature and pH.
+In establishing a treatment train, to include PFAS/PFOA, media filtration plays a major role in the primary treatment of raw water.
+Filters like Multi-Media, AG and Birm are instrumental in the primary treatment process.